Chemical Recycling

 Realising the potential of chemical recycling

 Chemical recycling is not widely deployed today.
-To meet the ambitious European targets, much more plastic waste needs to be recycled and plastic products containing recycled content should be served to a broader range of markets.
+To meet the ambitious European targets, much more plastic waste needs to be collected, sorted and recycled, and plastic products containing recycled content should be served to a broader range of markets.
 The chemical industry requests enabling conditions to realise the full potential of chemical recycling.
-Enabling conditions include innovation, policy frameworks, a level playing field, recycling-chains and clear pathways to “valorise” post-use plastics that would otherwise be shipped, incinerated, landfilled or wasted.
+Enabling conditions include innovation, policy frameworks, a level playing field, recycling-chains and clear pathways to “valorise” post-use plastics that would otherwise be exported, incinerated, landfilled or wasted.

 Cefic’s position